jamesmorgan/docs/usage/quickStart.md

 ## Additional Resources

+Considerations for implementers (onboarding, collateral requirements, and availability) that affect user experience: [system limitations](./limitations.md)

 Further documentation on the client (types, method reference, etc) can be found [here](../develop/client.md).

-As an implementer, there are some [system limitations](./limitations.md) to be aware of that may impact user trust minimization.

 A live mainnet implementation can be found [here](../usage/daiCard.md).